-7.4.6 Change in ETA Agent to Hold Historic Fixed Price TCC
+7.9 Change in ETA Agent to Hold Historic Fixed Price TCCs

-In the event an LSE changes its ETA Agent, it must submit documentation substantially in the form of Attachment M-D1 and any other information required by the NYISO.
+In the event an LSE changes its ETA Agent, the LSE and the new ETA Agent must submit documentation substantially in the form of the applicable Attachments submitted when originally purchasing the HFPTCC at issue (i.e., Attachment L, Attachment M, or Attachment U of this Manual, as applicable) and any other information required by the NYISO.
 Upon receipt, the NYISO will update its records to reflect the change in ETA Agent.